 Since 1996, Australia has had a voluntary code which provides a framework for advising consumers about potentially explicit or unsuitable content on recorded music products (i.e. CDs, vinyl records and cassettes).
 This code is called the Labelling Code of Practice for Recorded Music Product Containing Potentially Offensive Lyrics and/or Themes (the Code).
-The Code is jointly managed by ARIA and the Australian Music Retailers Association (AMRA).
+The Code is managed by ARIA and it was previously co-managed with the Association of Music Retailers Australia (AMRA).

 In this section, you can view details of the Code, view lists of labelled products and titles, and find answers to frequently asked questions.

 On 1 July 2020 a revised Code came into effect, which removed the 3-tiered labelling system with a simple, streamlined single label to be applied to all audio-only products that contain ‘explicit’ content.
 Click here to view the Code.

 Products classified, released or scheduled for release under the previous version of the Code (from 1 April 2003 – 30 June 2020) may retain the old classification labelling.
 More information about the previous tiered classification labelling scheme can be found in the Code.